Incendo/cloud-docs/docs/annotations/index.md

 ### Permissions

-`@CommandPermission` can be added to a command method to set the command permission.
+`@Permission` can be added to a command method to set the command permission.
 Only simple string-permissions can be used.
 You may use a [builder modifier](#builder-modifiers) to do more complex mappings.

 ### Proxies

 `@ProxiedBy` can be used to generate a command proxy.
-In most cases it is recommended to use multiple `@CommandMethod` annotations instead as it allows for better control over the generated command.
+In most cases it is recommended to use multiple `@Command` annotations instead as it allows for better control over the generated command.

 ## Parsers